HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

-What Has Changed in HMRC Expense Monitoring (2026 Update)
+What Has Changed in HMRC Expense Monitoring

-HMRC’s personal expense monitoring programme, introduced during the 2025 Self-Assessment cycle, continues into 2026 with broader digital prompts, stronger analytics, and behavioural nudges across filing journeys.
+HMRC’s personal expense monitoring programme, introduced during the 2025 Self-Assessment cycle, continues into 2026 with broader digital prompts, stronger analytics and behavioural nudges across filing journeys.
 Key developments include:

 - Expansion of digital prompts during Self-Assessment completion